Department of History

 Stef serves on the AU Social Media Club Faculty Advisory Board and Sexual Assault Awareness and Prevention Task Force.
-In 2012, she was chosen as a co-winner of the CTRL Jack Child Teaching with Technology Award.
+In 2012, she was chosen as a co-winner of the AU Jack Child Teaching with Technology Award.
+Stef’s most important role is as a mom to her two-year-old daughter, Roya.

 DegreesBA (Political Science/English): Wellesley College; MALS (International Affairs): Georgetown University; JD: American University